Leopold-V/js-maydev/README.md

     - [ ] add empty notif icon
     - [x] bug: only own notification should appears
     - [ ] refresh notification with subscribe / observer pattern ?
+- [ ] post a comment shouldn't send notif to you

 - [ ] change read-like icons color
 - [ ] add loading spinner for comments block
 - [ ] improve responsive on mobile